WangFeng18/Segment-Anything-in-NeRF/README.md

 https://user-images.githubusercontent.com/43294876/235252013-b6977241-d9af-4dfd-bb2d-d21f30391057.mp4

-This repo provides a support of language prompts for SAM, by combinning ClipSeg and SAM.
-We also provides a simple baseline for connecting SAM with NeRF, as well as a 2D-to-3D SAM feature distillation method.
-Specifically, we provide:
+This repository provides language prompt support for SAM through a combination of ClipSeg and SAM.
+Additionally, we offer a simple baseline for connecting SAM with NeRF and a 2D-to-3D SAM feature distillation method.
+Specifically, this project contains:

-> - An extension of Segmenta Anything for incorporating language prompt, by combining ClipSeg with SAM, the inference of ClipSeg features are very fast, costing only 0.04s per image which brings neglectable overheads.
+> - An extension of Segment Anything for incorporating language prompts by combining ClipSeg with SAM.
+The inference of ClipSeg features is fast, taking only 0.04s per image and causing negligible overhead.
-> - An implmentation of combining segment-anything with NeRF, providing the function of locking 3D objects for different views, and segmentation in 3D by language and point prompts.
+> - An implementation of combining Segment Anything with NeRF, allowing for locking 3D objects for different views and segmentation in 3D by language and point prompts.
->  - An implementation of distilling SAM and ClipSeg features into 3D fields, in this pipeline, the image encoders of SAM and ClipSeg are replaced by a volumetric rendering process which reduces the time of image encoding (mainly coming from the much lower rendering resolutions, we believe the image encoder will give much acceleration and results through reducing the input image size).
-Besides, we implement a patch-based rendering and aggregate neighbouring features to make up the loss of inner-interactions of patches, which improve the mask qualities.
+> - An implementation of distilling SAM and ClipSeg features into 3D fields.
+In this pipeline, the image encoders of SAM and ClipSeg are replaced by a volumetric rendering process, significantly reducing the time of image encoding.
+The acceleration mainly comes from the much lower rendering resolutions, we believe the image encoder will give much acceleration and better results through reducing the input image size.
+We use a patch-based rendering and aggregate neighboring features to make up for the loss of inner-interactions of patches, improving the mask qualities.
-> - A viewer for visualizing trained SAM-NeRF, in which one can lock on a certain 3D object via clicking or providing text prompt.
-For language prompts, the viewer is further capable of seaching object by text and providing a heat map indicates pixel-level relevane.
+> - A viewer for visualizing trained SAM-NeRF.
+This viewer allows users to lock onto a certain 3D object via clicking or providing text prompt.
+For language prompts, the viewer can also search objects by text and provide a heatmap indicating pixel-level relevance.

 ## Install